Government Subsidy of Private Property

 There are some 10,000 properties nationwide receiving project-based rental assistance under Section 8 of the U.S. Housing Act of 1937 that also have mortgages insured by FHA.
 The properties, built largely in the late'70s and early '80s under the New Construction/Substantial Rehabilitation and other programs, house about 1.6 million low-income families.

 For various reasons, including higher construction costs resulting from urban bureaucracies, (See: Cost Vs. Value ) 90 percent of project properties have rents above 120 percent of Fair Market Rent (FMR).
 Tenant damages were also contractually included for reimbursement, but HUD has since "changed" the contract to exclude them.
 They have been excluded in some locales, such as Houston, for several years.
 Vacancies claims can be applied for too, but only for a limited period and amount.
 (Lately, HUD routinely disallows these claims.)
+Without changes to the current rent formulas, the cost to the government to continue Section 8 project subsidies balloons to an unfeasible $7.4 billion by 2006.

 Housing project programs were being phased out by HUD in favor of a mixed approach to affordable housing that integrates low-income tenants into the community.

 Project housing has not only been more expensive for taxpayers, the history of public housing projects has resulted in a taxpayer perception that they all become slums; communities don't want them and tenants don't want to live in them.
+Consequently the project subsidies that were still available were usually in the form of low-income tax credits.
+Some new programs allowed for 20% of a project's units to be subsidized if the balance are private market rental units.

 However, owners and developers with expiring rent guarantee contracts, threatened mass evictions unless their existing project subsidies were renewed.
 As a result of some rather spectacular lobbying efforts, property owners who's 20 year contracts have run out, are getting a second helping of guaranteed profits for their old, and in many cases slum, "projects".

 Remember, under some project subsidy programs, the federal government insured and usually paid a percentage of the mortgage.
 The owner was supposed to pass on the debt-servicing savings to the tenants through reduced rents, sometimes in all the units of the building, sometimes in only a portion of the projects units.
 Remember too that in many older programs the owner was given a contract that guaranteed the HUD portion of tenant's rents and the guarantee often even applied to vacant units.
 The 20 year contracts were usually long enough to amortize the initial financing on a development.
+As with HUD insured mortgages, an annual audit is required for Section 8 rent increases, with extensive reporting requirements.
+But experienced developers will tell you there is nothing "automatic" with HUD.
+To get a rent increase, you must apply and cross your fingers.
+Some projects in dire need of a rent increase are often ignored.
+Others, that are cash flowing great, with the owner bringing home $100,000 per year or better, are given a rent increase.

 With the right project (elderly is usually better) and adequate approved rentals from HUD, the owner can do very well with a Section 8 project.
 With the increased administration costs, you could also lose your shirt.